kennethballardphotographer/blaire/README.md

 Switching it over to "pages", again gives more control over how your site is presented.
 Only featured pages, though, will be displayed, sorted by publication date oldest to newest, so manipulate those dates to change the order in which the pages are displayed.
 You can also tag a page with "#_no-excerpt" if you don't want the page's excerpt to be displayed in the slider - e.g., a page for a contact form.

 ## Features and enhancements

+### Dark mode

+This isn't because "dark mode is all the rage".
+I wrote this theme for my photography website, and photos always look better, stand out better on a dark background.
+I also prefer dark mode themes, honestly.

+By default this will rely on browser detection, but can be forced by setting the "Force dark mode" option to On in the theme customization panel.

 ### Galleries on mobile